larsyde/CodeSearch/CodeSearch/readme.md

 CodeSearch

+## Purpose
+CodeSearch will connect to a TFS repository of your designation, and will get all files that match a predefined set of extensions from all team project collections in that repo.
+It will then build queryable indices over the whole fileset to enable cross-repo searches using Lucene syntax.

 ## Installation

 Build the solution.
 The installer project will generate "codesearch.exe" under the Installation subfolder, and you can run it from there.